The journey is what matters on the Hungerburgbahn, and it happens in futuristic style.

 To call the Hungerburgbahn in Innsbruck a hybrid funicular railway is both accurate and misleading, for this is much more than a railway.
 Travelers from around the world come not just to travel between four stations -- Congress, Löwenhaus, Alpenzoo and Hungerburg -- but to marvel at the sheer wildness of the design.
-Built in 2007, the system replaced the previous funicular service in operation between 1906 and 2005.
+Designed by the late Zaha Hadid and built in 2007, the system replaced the previous funicular service in operation between 1906 and 2005.

 In a country renown for its architectural daring, this new collection of structures seemingly hails from another galaxy.
 With biomorphic undulations and futuristic curves, they celebrate the gorgeous landscape -- while ferrying you over it.
 Each train carries just 130 people, and the ride lasts less than ten minutes; the physical scale is small, but the artistic vision connects with a great tradition of architectural innovation throughout Austria.